Suor/sql-bricks-postgres/readme.md

 This is a lightweight, schemaless library helping you to generate statements for PostgreSQL.
 It is based on [sql-bricks](https://github.com/CSNW/sql-bricks) and adds PostgreSQL specific things into it.

+You might also want to take a look at [pg-bricks](https://github.com/Suor/pg-bricks), which adds query execution, connections and transaction handling on top of this library.

 ## Installation